werocketry/RocketFlightSim/README.md

-# airbrakes-capstone
+# RocketFlightSim

-Repo for the WE Rocketry 2023-2024 airbrakes capstone team
+RocketFlightSim (RFS) is a light-weight flight simulator for experimental rockets.